The 5 Best P90 Pickups for Your Guitar (2023)

 How do P90 Pickups Sound?

 It’s hard to describe the tone of this pickup in a couple of words.
 In some way, it stands between humbuckers and common single-coil pickups.
-On one side, you can count on a typical single coil hum and the tone that is far brighter compared to humbuckers, and also quite gritty.
+On one side, you can count on a typical single coil hum, and the tone is far brighter compared to humbuckers, and also quite gritty.

 On the other side, this is still far away from the single-coil brightness and edge, so we can say that the P90 is a quite versatile pickup, which offers a little bit of both worlds.